algorithmiaio/dev-center/_pages/clients/cli.md

 By default, one account can make up to {{site.data.stats.platform.max_num_algo_requests}} Algorithmia requests at the same time (this limit can be raised if needed).

 Requests are limited to a payload size of 10 MB for input and 15 MB for output.
-If you need to work with larger payloads, you can make use of Algorithmia's [data API](/developers/api/#data), described below.
+If you need to work with larger payloads, you can make use of Algorithmia's [data API](/developers/api/#data).
+See [considerations for transferring large data payloads](https://training.algorithmia.com/using-data-sources/688899#considerations-for-transferring-large-data-payloads) for more details.

 ## Working with Algorithmia data sources